Unbounded field operators in categorical extensions of conformal nets: Introduction

 Tensor categories (cf. for example \cite{BK01,EGNO15}), which relate rational CFTs with 3d topological quantum field theories (first observed in physics by Witten \cite{Wit89}) in a mathematically rigorous way \cite{Tur94}, play an important role in the representation theories of conformal nets \cite{FRS89,FRS92,KLM01} and VOAs \cite{Hua05a,NT05,Hua08b}.
 Moreover, many similar results in the two approaches can be formulated in terms of tensor categories.
 Therefore, it is desirable to establish a framework under which one can systematically relate conformal nets and VOAs and their representation tensor categories.

 The first important progress on this problem was made by Carpi-Kawahigashi-Longo-Weiner in \cite{CKLW18}.
-Using smeared vertex operators, the authors of \cite{CKLW18} gave a natural construction of a conformal net $\mc A$ from a sufficiently nice (i.e. strongly local) unitary simple VOA $V$, and proved that many familiar unitary VOAs satisfy these nice conditions.
-Their ideas were later generalized by the author to the intertwining operators of VOAs to prove the unitarity of the braided tensor category $\RepuV$ of unitary $V$-modules \cite{Gui19a,Gui19b,Gui19c}, and to prove the unitary equivalence of $\RepuV$ with the braided $C^*$-tensor category $\RepfA$ of dualizable (i.e. finite-dimensional) $\mc A$-modules \cite{Gui18}.
-As an alternative to smeared vertex operators, in \cite{Ten19a,Ten20,Ten19b}, Tener used Segal CFT \cite{Seg04,Ten17} to relate $V$ and $\mc A$, and proved many similar results as well as new ones.
+Using smeared vertex operators, the authors of \cite{CKLW18} gave a natural construction of a conformal net $\mc A_V$ from a sufficiently nice (i.e. strongly local) unitary simple VOA $V$, and proved that many familiar unitary VOAs satisfy these nice conditions.
+Their ideas were later generalized by the author to the intertwining operators of VOAs to prove the unitarity of the braided tensor category $\RepuV$ of unitary $V$-modules \cite{Gui19a,Gui19b,Gui19c}, and to prove the unitary equivalence of $\RepuV$ with the braided $C^*$-tensor category $\Repf(\mc A_V)$ of dualizable (i.e. finite-dimensional) $\mc A_V$-modules \cite{Gui21a}.
+As an alternative to smeared vertex operators, in \cite{Ten19a,Ten19b,Ten24}, Tener used Segal CFT \cite{Seg04,Ten17} to relate $V$ and $\mc A_V$, and proved many similar results as well as new ones.
+Most remarkably, he gave in \cite{Ten24} the first systematic and complete proof of the complete rationality of the conformal nets associated to unitary affine VOAs and type $ADE$ discrete series $W$-algebras.